akshayjadiya/akshayjadiya.github.io/_posts/2014-3-3-Hello-World.md

 ## Why Segmentation and Targeting is done?

-There are three main reasons to leverage data and analytically derive segments — 1.It leads to **effective deployment of marketing tactics** 2.It **divides the customer universe into logical groups** that are easy-to-understand 3.It allows you to make **efficient use of the marketing budget** allocated to a specific channel
+There are three main reasons to leverage data and analytically derive segments —
+1. It leads to **effective deployment of marketing tactics**
+2. It **divides the customer universe into logical groups** that are easy-to-understand
+3. It allows you to make **efficient use of the marketing budget** allocated to a specific channel

 ## The “How” of Segmentation